dashhive/dashphrase-cli/README.md

 # Usage

-You can generate a passphrase
+You can generate a recovery phrase

 ```sh
 dashphrase generate [-o ./words.txt]